jan-g/kafka-queue-allocations/README.md

 The questions then are: is this good enough?
 Does the benefit over something like FCFS make it worthwhile for the (moderately increased) work complexity?

+## Running the simulation

+The following invocation simulates continued delivery of batches of work to nodes.

+There are 60 (app, route) functions; we simulate kafka having a batch of 15 of these jobs in its queue every time it's polled.
+We simulate there being 10 nodes, of which 3 are asking for work at the point an evaluation happens.
+We perform 200 runs.

+    kexp --debug simulate 60 15 10 3 200

+### Interpreting the output

+We evaluate the metric above for the actual allocation of work performed, versus the best we might possibly do given the nodes making requests (assuming they had unbounded capacity), and also compare a random assignment of the work (simulating a simple FCFS strategy).
+The final value roughly scales the actual score against the random score, to give an idea of how well the actual score performs.

+You'll occasionally see a random allocation *outperform* the PQ-based mechanism.
+That's because the PQ is sorted by the rendezvous hash value rather than the metric score, so sometimes we choose to do work that's less optimal because the hash values it has are more insistent.
+These occasions show up as negative scaled scores.

+A scaled score of 0 means "no better than FCFS".
+A scaled score of 100 means "as good as the ideal placement".
+The occasional negative score means the hash artifact described above has occurred.
+Because three work items are allocated per run from a selection of 15, we'd expect the scores to fall slightly with a periodicity of five runs, as the sorting algorithm gets less and less elbow-room in handling the current kafka batch.